roosmaa/multus-init/README.md

       - name: CNI_PLUGINS
         # space separated list of CNI plugin binary names
         value: bridge macvlan
-      - name: NET_DEFS_DIR
+      - name: NET_DEFS_PREFIX
-        # nodeName can be used as the directory name for host specific network-definitions
+        # nodeName can be used as the prefix for host specific network-definitions
         valueFrom:
           fieldRef:
             fieldPath: spec.nodeName